When you mix guitars, one of the most important things is to properly pan guitars in the mix.

 Panning is not only for guitars but other instruments too.
 Panning drums is also crucial for better mixes.
 But guitars are the most important instruments to pan left and right.

 To properly pan guitars is very important and it has many benefits.
-Because there are several instruments and vocals in every track, panning makes mixes sound better, gives it an air to breathe, and creates a stereo image.
+Because there are several instruments and vocals in every track, panning makes mixes sound better, gives them air to breathe, and creates a stereo image.

 First of all, when you pan your guitars it creates a stereo image.
 Because both speakers have individual guitars, it sounds more powerful and full.
 This way your guitars will be not only big but also will have a better sound.

 Another reason why panning is mandatory for guitars is that it leaves space for other instruments.
 Because some instruments sit in the center, you don’t need to clash these instruments with guitars.
 So, panning makes free space for other instruments or vocals to live.

 Now let’s dive in and see how to pan guitars in your mix properly.
 Every engineer has a way of double-track guitars when it comes to panning but I will teach you the best and most common way.
 Also, it works in every genre.

 Note that this panning recommendation is for rhythm guitars.
 Because most of the time the lead guitar is not double-tracked and it stays in the center.

 But before you start your mixing and panning process, there are a couple of things to do.
 Because good guitar panning alone won’t work.

 First thing is that if you use two or multiple guitars, create different tones for them.
 Use different guitars, pickups, amps, or settings for each guitar.
 Don’t record two guitars with the same tone.
 It won’t sound as good as with different-sounding guitars.

 And the second thing you should do is to record them perfectly.
 If the two guitars are not tight, your mix will never sound good.
 If one guitar is off even a little bit, just record it again.
 Especially if both guitars play the same riff.
 Tightness and timing are critical.